Sports in the New York metropolitan area: Quadball

-The New York Titans is a expansion team play in the Major League Quadball in 2015, also they're won their first league championship during the 2024 season.
+The New York Titans is an expansion team play in the Major League Quadball in 2015, also they're won their first league championship during the 2024 season and second title following the 2026 season.

 Rowing

 During the 19th century professional rowing (a.k.a. "crew" in America) was the most popular sport in the nation, and the waters around New York City were home to some of the most successful and popular competitors at the time.
 Amateurs also proliferated the area, and remain successful and influential in the sport, though professional rowing has been banned nationally for over a century because of corruption.
 Both college teams and clubs ply the traditionally popular Harlem River and other waters around the city.
 The Harlem River was the traditional rowing course for New York, analogous to the Charles River in Boston and the Schuylkill River in Philadelphia.
 On the Harlem's banks is the boathouse for the Columbia University crew, and the river is the home course for the university's crew.
 Since 1952, a large flat rock face, called the "(Big) C Rock" has been painted with Columbia's varsity "C".
 The river is used by crews from New York University, Fordham University, and Manhattan University, though the only university with permanent facilities currently on the river is Columbia.
 Formerly, a number of boathouses lined the Sherman Creek inlet off the river, but each was destroyed by suspected arson over the course of the 1970s.
-The last boathouse before the 1990's Peter Jay Sharp Boathouse to be on the creek was the Fordham Boathouse, which burned in 1977.
+The last boathouse before the 1990s Peter Jay Sharp Boathouse to be on the creek was the Fordham Boathouse, which burned in 1977.

 Rugby league

-The city currently has one rugby league football club in the Brooklyn Kings RLFC who play in the USA Rugby League.
+The city currently has two rugby league teams, the New York Knights and the Brooklyn Kings RLFC who play in the USA Rugby League.

 Rugby union

 The city has two division one rugby union teams, the New York Athletic Club RFC, which was established in 1973 and the Old Blue, both who play in the Rugby Super League (rugby union).
 The city has other amateur rugby union clubs as well, paying in the Metropolitan New York Rugby Football Union.
 The clubs have contributed to the national team, the Eagles, who have participated at the Rugby World Cup.

 New York got a professional rugby team in 2019 with Rugby United New York (RUNY) at MCU Park as a member of Major League Rugby.
 RUNY was formed by James Kennedy and former WWE wrestler, John Layfield.
 New York and USA Rugby veteran Mike Tolkin was named head coach after previously coaching the USA national side and the local club side NYAC.

+The New York Exiles are an semi-professional women's rugby union team and competed in Women's Elite Rugby’s inaugural season in 2025.